parisni/cryptpad-docker/README.md

 `docker-compose up`

 ##### Run with traefik2 labels:
 `docker-compose -f docker-compose.yml -f traefik2.yml up`

+## Know bugs
+###### Use the Nginx version with Traefik
+If Traefik is used as reverse proxy (e.g. to handle SSL certs) the CryptPad WebSocket is unreachable if Nginx listens with HTTP2.
+A workaround is to disable HTTP2 by setting the `CPAD_HTTP2_DISABLE` environment variable.